simonscmap/cmapdatapipeline/docs/data_ingestion/web_validator.rst

-Once a colaborator has succesfully submitted a dataset through the validator, the process will be handed over to the data curation team for additional QA/QC checks.
+Once a collaborator has successfully submitted a dataset through the validator, the process will be handed over to the data curation team for additional QA/QC checks.
 Data and metadata should be checked to make sure it conforms to the data submission guide.
 At this point it is also a good idea to do some sanity checks on the data itself.